The Bredesen ReCODE Protocol™ way of eating is known as KetoFLEX 12/3™

 - minimal processed foods (i.e. flour), added sugar, high-glycemic fruit, gluten-free whole grains, dairy (small amounts if well tolerated), gluten (none if intolerant), pesticides/additives, and high-mercury fish

-This way of eating alleviates many of the drivers of cognitive decline
+This way of eating alleviates many of the drivers of cognitive decline by

-- by reversing insulin resistance,
+- reversing insulin resistance,

-- fueling the brain differently via nutritional ketosis,
+- partially fueling the brain with ketones,

 - lowering inflammation,